PythonProjectGroup1/PythonProjectGroup1/README.md

 ---

 ## Project Status
-_In progress — sections will be updated as the analysis is completed._
+_In progress — sections will be updated as the project is completed

 # 12/4/2025